Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Discussion

 \section{Discussion}

-This study considers the BMS-based estimation methods for GAMs using the Laplace approximation with mixtures of g-priors.
-In establishing a default prior, we elucidate the behavior of the Bayes factor and present various numerical results.
-As a byproduct, the study consolidates existing ideas on priors for knots and mixtures of g-priors.
+This study examined BMS-based estimation methods for GAMs using the Laplace approximation with mixtures of g-priors.
+We establish a default prior by analyzing the behavior of the Bayes factor and presenting numerical results.
+Additionally, this study consolidates existing ideas on priors for knots and mixtures of g-priors.

-The major bottleneck of our BMS-based approaches is the dependency on the maximum likelihood estimator, which leads to costly computation.
-Given that the VS-knot splines approach is shown to be sufficiently effective in this study, a potential remedy is employing shrinkage priors for exponential family models with a reasonable MCMC sampling algorithm \citep[e.g.,][]{schmidt2020bayesian}.
-Another possibility is exploring a computationally less expensive approximation to the likelihood \citep[e.g.,][]{rossell2021approximate}.
-As another extension, it may be advantageous to explore a higher-order approximation for improved approximation behavior \citep{shun1995laplace}.
+A significant limitation of the BMS-based approach is that the Laplace approximation depends on the maximum likelihood estimator, which requires extensive computations.
+Given that the VS-knot spline approach proves effective, one potential solution is to use shrinkage priors for exponential family models in combination with a reasonable MCMC sampling algorithm \citep[e.g.,][]{schmidt2020bayesian}.
+Another avenue is to explore computationally less expensive likelihood approximations \citep[e.g.,][]{rossell2021approximate}.
+Additionally, investigating higher-order approximations could offer improved approximation performance \citep{shun1995laplace}.